cilium/tetragon/docs/content/en/docs/troubleshooting/_index.md

 ### Change log level on Kubernetes

 {{< warning >}}
-The Tetragon DaemonSet will be restarted automatically after changing the debug Helm value!
+The Pods of the Tetragon DaemonSet will be restarted automatically after changing the debug Helm value.
 {{< /warning >}}

-It is possible to change the log level of the Tetragon (DaemonSet) instances by setting `tetragon.debug` to `true`.
+It is possible to change the log level of Tetragon's DaemonSet Pods by setting `tetragon.debug` to `true`.

 ### Change log level dynamically